legatoproject/Qa-LeTP/README.md

 Qa-letp contains <A HREF="https://github.com/legatoproject/legato-af">
 Legato</A> system testing scripts.

-# Steps to installing and running the tests
+# Steps to installing LeTP and running the full system test campaign

 1. Clone <A HREF="https://github.com/legatoproject/LeTP">LeTP</A> repo if you haven't already done so. <br>
     ```